Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence

 In a linear system, phase mixing acts as a route to collisional dissipation at every spatial scale \cite{zocco2011reduced,kanekar2015fluctuation}, but in the model presented here, collisional dissipation is only non-negligible below the dissipation scale $\ell_{\nu}$.
 Following the commonly held intuition that the effect of phase mixing (and Landau damping) on turbulent systems is that it steepens the spectrum (of, e.g., electromagnetic energy) at every scale by an amount set by the Landau-damping rate \cite{hammett1990fluid,hammett1992fluid,dorland1993gyrofluid,podesta2010kinetic,howes2010prescription,passot2015model,zhou2023electron}, one may be led to conclude from our results that phase mixing is less effective in a nonlinear system than in a linear one.
 However, in fact, phase mixing is even more effective in a nonlinear system.
 This is because the presence of nonlinearity produces fine structure in position space and thus enhances the rate at which the distribution function develops fine phase-space gradients, reducing the time that it takes collisions to activate,~$\tau_{\nu}$.

 To see this, note that in a steadily driven system, as considered in this paper, the total $\delta C_2$ in steady state divided by the injection rate $\varepsilon$ gives a reasonable estimate for $\tau_{\nu}$.
-For a linear system, restricting ourselves to a single $k$ and noting that the spectrum is flat in $s$ up to a collisional cutoff $s_{\nu} \propto \nu^{-1/3}$ given by the balance~\eqref{bal_fs_coll}~\cite{kanekar2015fluctuation,zocco2011reduced}, we find \cite{su1968collisional}
+For a linear system, restricting ourselves to a single $k$ and noting that the spectrum is flat in $s$ \footnote{To see this, consider the inertial-range equation for the spectrum \eqref{final_eq_inertial_range}.
+In the absence of nonlinearity, this equation is just $k \, \partial_s \hat{F} = 0$, whose solution is just $\hat{F} = \textrm{const}$.} up to a collisional cutoff $s_{\nu} \propto \nu^{-1/3}$ given by the balance~\eqref{bal_fs_coll}~\cite{kanekar2015fluctuation,zocco2011reduced}, we find \cite{su1968collisional}

 For smaller and smaller $\nu$, it takes longer and longer for collisions to dissipate the velocity-space structure of the distribution function, and in the collisionless limit, the amount of $\delta C_2$ stored in phase space diverges \cite{kanekar2015fluctuation}.
 This is consistent with a constant cascade time, set by the phase-mixing time, viz., $\tau_c \sim (k \, v_{\mathrm{th}})^{-1}$ (with $k$ fixed).